 Selected Mitsubishi Motors advertising

 Mitsubishi Motors is Japan's sixth largest car manufacturer, the automobile division of the labyrinthine Mitsubishi keiretsu.
 Key international models are the Triton pick-up, and Outlander and Pajero SUVs, but in Japan the company is best known for its mini vehicles.
-Nissan will acquire a controlling 34% stake in the business in 2016 after Mitsubishi admitted falsifying fuel economy data for the majority of its domestic vehicles.
+Nissan acquired a controlling 34% stake in the business at the end of 2016 after Mitsubishi admitted falsifying fuel economy data for the majority of its domestic vehicles.
 Despite the Mitsubishi Group's industrial prowess, its car company has always lagged behind domestic rivals.
 In 2000, it came under the control of what was then DaimlerChrysler, which acquired a controlling stake as part of its expansion into Asia.
 But in 2004 Mitsubishi Motors was engulfed by a financial crisis after it admitted hiding evidence of vehicle defects.
 DaimlerChrysler pulled out at that point, handing control back to the Mitsubishi group.
 A brief recovery was ended by another slump in the wake of the 2008 credit crisis, and then the Japanese earthquake.
 Mitsubishi subsequently found welcome financial support in manufacturing partnerships with PSA Peugeot Citroen in Russia and with Nissan in Japan, and had regained stability by 2013, before another downturn prompted by the 2016 fuel data scandal.
 As a result, the group has forecast losses of as much as $1.4bn for its current year.
 Osamu Masuko is CEO.
 Revenues for ye 2016 were approx $19bn.
 Sales volumes were 934,013 vehicles in calendar 2016, just outside the Top 20 brands globally.
 Introduced in 1917, Mitsubishi's Model-A automobile was Japan's first series production passenger car.
 The portfolio was quickly expanded to include trucks and diesel engines, and later military vehicles, but the group's industrial operations were broken up after WW2.
 It re-entered the passenger car market in the 1960s.
 Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Mitsubishi Motors?
 Find out more from Account Assignments database.